“Jonah” series: (post #2)

 But the Lord sent out a great wind on the sea, and there was a mighty tempest on the sea, so that the ship was about to be broken up.
 (Jonah 1:4, N.K.J.V.)

 When God tells you to do something you don’t want to do, and you do something different instead, don’t be surprised if He rebukes your decision.
-In the case of Jonah, God told him to go to Nineveh (1:1-2), but Jonah went to Joppa and there boarded a ship bound for Tarshish (1:3).
+In the case of Jonah, God told him to go to Nineveh (1:1-2), but Jonah went to Joppa instead and there boarded a ship bound for Tarshish (1:3).
 Nineveh was 500 miles to the northeast of Jonah’s hometown of Gath Hepher, while Tarshish was 2,500 miles to the southwest of it.
 As you might guess, rebelliousness of that magnitude called for a rebuke of equal proportions.

 Human nature being what it is, the first thing the sailors did was get religious as each man cried out to his god (1:5).
 But when the storm didn’t relent, they got practical and started throwing the ship’s cargo overboard to lighten the load (1:5).
 And what was Jonah doing during all this?
 Was he praying?
 Nope.
 Was he heaving cargo overboard?
 Nope.
 He was sound asleep in the lower part of the ship (1:5).

-Eventually the captain of the ship went to Jonah, shook him awake, and told him to call on his god.
+Eventually the captain of the ship went to Jonah, shook him awake, and told him to call upon his god.
 The captain’s reasoning was, “Perhaps your God will consider us, so that we may not perish” (1:6).
 Translation?
 “We’re throwing everything we can at the wall of this situation, hoping that something will stick.”
 It is noteworthy, however, that no mention is made of Jonah actually praying.
 Whereas verse 6 ends with the captain telling him to pray, verse 7 begins with the sailors casting lots in an effort to figure out which man aboard the ship had brought the storm upon them all.

-Jonah couldn’t have been too surprised when the lot fell on him, marking him as the culprit.
+Jonah probably knew Proverbs 16:33, and so he couldn’t have been too surprised when the lot fell on him, marking him as the culprit.
 The sailors then demanded to know his life story (1:8).
 “What is your occupation?”
 “Where do you come from?”
 “What is your country?”
 What is your race of people?”
 “Who are you that you have caused this trouble to come upon us?”
 Jonah’s answer was, “I am a Hebrew; and I fear the Lord, the God of heaven, who made the sea and the dry land” (1:9).
 No doubt that part about Jonah’s God being the God who created the sea got their attention.
 Jonah also told them about his rebellion concerning Nineveh and how he had fled from the presence of the Lord (1:10).

 Now the sailors were even more terrified, and they asked Jonah what they could do to him to make the sea calm again (1:11).
 He told them, “Pick me up and throw me into the sea; then the sea will become calm for you.
 For I know that this great tempest is because of me” (1:12, N.K.J.V.).
 The Bible doesn’t tell us why Jonah had such confidence that this plan would work.
 Had God inwardly told him it would?
 Or did Jonah just know God well enough to know His take on the situation?
 I myself favor that second option.